victorfisac/Physac/README.md

 #define     PENETRATION_CORRECTION          0.4f
 ```

-These are the Physac API functions usables by the user in its program:
+The Physac API functions availables for the user are the following:

 ```c
 // Initializes physics values, pointers and creates physics loop thread